Tuesday, July 31, 2007

 In other words, the protestant mainline for me was something close to what Horizon is attempting to be for its constituency.

 HCF is doing a wonderful ministry for a lot of people, and equipping them to serve well, too.
 Although I didn't attempt a detailed demographic survey, offhand I'd say it was mostly White, with quite a few Asian-Americans, a lot of Latino/as and some Blacks, probably mainly African-American, with all ages well-represented.
 An extensive architectural renovation is in progress and will lead to a handsome, useful, multi-purpose physical plant.
-Of course I compared this with my visit to La Jolla Community Church, clearly a mainline spinoff, so tomorrow or Wednesday I'll finish and post my blog about LJCC.
+Of course I compared this with my visit to La Jolla Community Church (now Grace City), clearly a mainline spinoff, so tomorrow or Wednesday I'll finish and post my blog about LJCC.

 desert spirit's fire is 5!